Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Success

-When you realize that a WordPress site with a heavy theme and dozens of plugins takes 5~8s for a page to actually load under Apache and PHP, having under one second load time is nearly miraculous.
+When you consider that a WordPress site with a heavy theme and dozens of plugins can take 5–8 seconds to load under Apache and PHP, achieving sub-one-second load times feels nearly miraculous.

 Notes: